 Hack 2 – Define your outcome

 I find a really useful tool is to break your “outcome” down into three pillars (or building blocks).
-Ideally, this tool becomes a thought process for each of the team members to use in meetings – if everyone has the same process, then meetings are more likely to be productive and useful.
+Ideally, this tool becomes a thought process for each of the team members to use in meetings; if everyone has the same process, then meetings are more likely to be productive and useful.

-Vision – describe what success looks like, and the impact of the outcome/decision made.
+Vision – Describe what success looks like, and the impact of the outcome/decision made.
 This includes the benefits to the business (customers/staff/owners).
 If you can’t describe it, then it is difficult to see how a team can sign up for it, and how they can help.
 Your “vision” of the outcome can be short, medium or longer term in outlook.

 Alignment – to get to the outcome, alignment is about who needs to be involved and at what stage.
-What information gaps do you have, and do you need internal or external resources to overcome the gap.
+What information gaps do you have, and do you need internal or external resources to overcome the gap?
 Alignment helps you understand where the risks lie and what roadblocks/obstacles need to be overcome, and what work needs to be done to get the team on board.

 Too often I see managers rushing to implementation and when things don’t go quite according to plan, wastage of time and money increases dramatically.
-Indeed, it can lead to the death of a really good idea because it gets too hard (lack of clarity in outcome or risks not properly managed).
+Indeed, it can lead to the death of a really good idea because it gets too hard (a lack of clarity in outcome or risks not properly managed).

 Hack 3 – Champions are essential

 Have you ever wondered why all your ideas and decisions as a business owner get actioned?
 Generally, it is because you are the champion.